frankwxu/digital-forensics-lab/README.md

 =========

-The case study is to reconstruct a timeline of illegal transferring data to a USB from computer memory.
+The case study is to investigate computer memory for reconstructing a timeline of illegal data transferring.
+The case includes a scenario of transfer sensitive files from a server to a USB.

 **Topics Covered**